view_context: Dynamic page

 Unit Summary

-The third unit of the year, centered around the core text Antigone, fits within the year-long theme of the individual in society, as students use the play to explore whether an individual should prioritize their moral conscience over the law.
-Antigone, who is loyal to her family and divine law, practices civil disobedience by giving her brother a proper burial when King Creon has forbidden it because he considers him a traitor.
-Through her actions, Antigone invites students to make connections to other real-life figures who have practiced civil disobedience when faced with oppressive laws.
-Later in the unit, when students watch the Theater of War Productions' Antigone in Ferguson, students make further connections between the major themes of the play and contemporary issues of racism, police brutality, and misogyny.
+The core text Antigone fits within the year-long theme of the individual in society, as the play grapples with the question of whether an individual should prioritize their moral conscience over the law.
+Antigone, who is loyal to her family and divine law, practices civil disobedience by giving her brother a proper burial when King Creon has forbidden it.
+Her character invites students to make connections to other real-life figures who have practiced civil disobedience when faced with oppressive laws.
+Later in the unit, when students watch the Theater of War Productions's Antigone in Ferguson, students make further connections between the major themes of the play and contemporary issues of racism, police brutality, and misogyny.

-As students read Antigone and other unit texts, they will examine how characters and real-life speakers use rhetorical appeals and devices to persuade an audience.
-Students will use these same rhetorical appeals and devices to write a persuasive speech about a personal, social, or political issue that they feel passionately about.
-To close the unit, students will deliver their speeches to the class.
+As students read Antigone and other unit texts, they examine how characters and real-life speakers use rhetorical appeals and devices to persuade an audience.
+For the unit's Performance Task, students use the rhetorical appeals and devices analyzed throughout the unit to write a persuasive speech about a personal, social, or political issue that they feel passionately about.
+On the final day of the unit, students employ effective delivery techniques as they deliver their speech to their classmates.

 Fishtank Plus for ELA